ckeditor/ckeditor5/docs/framework/guides/tutorials/using-react-in-a-widget.md

 	// ...
 }

-// Render the <App> in the <div class="app"></div> element found in DOM.
+// Render the <App> in the <div class="app"></div> element found in the DOM.
 ReactDOM.render(
 	<App
-		// Feeding the application with pre–defined products.
+		// Feeding the application with predefined products.
 		// In a real-life application, this sort of data would be loaded
 		// from a database.
-To keep this tutorial simple, we're using
+To keep this tutorial simple, a few
-		// a couple of hard–coded product definitions. products={[
+		//  hard–coded product definitions will be used. products={[
 			{
 				id: 1,